Here’s is a step by step guide on how to start an online store with Shopify in Nigeria.

 Why?
 This is because you longer have to be a techy or that experienced web developer before you create a beautiful and neat e-commerce website.

-So, in this tutorial, I’ll teach you how to set up your first e-commerce store on Shopify and sell your product easily.
+So, in this tutorial, I’ll teach you how to set up your first e-commerce store on Shopify and sell your product easily, heck this can even be used for mini importation business.

 But before we proceed…